Real Estate in Vietnam

 When we asked expats what advice they would give a foreigner before buying a property in Vietnam, they said:

 "1.
 It is wise to consult specialized lawyers when contemplating purchasing property in Vietnam, as laws and regulations can be complex and vary from municipality to municipality.
 2. Land in Vietnam is typically state-owned and is leased to individuals more often than it is sold outright.
 3. The foreign ownership of property in Vietnam has various restrictions and limitations.
 4. Overseas buyers must Incorporate a Vietnam-registered company in order to hold title to property in Vietnam.
 5. All forms of real estate transactions involving foreigners must be processed in accordance with applicable Vietnamese laws and regulations.
 6. Due diligence concerning the title and liens on the property must be undertaken, as well as a survey conducted prior to finalizing the purchase.
-7. It is important to stay informed of any changes to laws and regulations regarding foreign ownership of property in Vietnam," explained one person living in Vietnam.
+7. It is important to stay informed of any changes to laws and regulations regarding foreign ownership of property in Vietnam," said one person in Vietnam.

 Are foreigners allowed to own property in Vietnam?